jfdelgad/ETH-Tempus/Example/SingleCall.md

-# Single call to Chronos.
+# Single call request using Chronos.
 This example explains how to create a contract that calls to Chronos and request to be called at a particular block.
 When the call is receibed a counter is increased.

 <br><br><br><br>